RIBA STAGE 0

 RIBA STAGE 4

 We will further refine the architectural, building services and structural engineering designs in order to provide a technical definition of the project and the design work of specialist subcontractors will be completed.

 It is important to note; the level of detail produced by each designer will depend on whether the onsite construction will be built in accordance with the information provided by the design team or the specialist subcontractor.
 Our lead designer will coordinate with the design team and the specialist subcontractors, paying close attention to the Design Responsibility Matrix and the Design programme.

 At the end of Stage 4, all aspects of the design should be completed, only requiring minor amendments during the construction stage on site.

 RIBA STAGES 5 & 6

-Once you have the detailed construction information, you have been through the tendering and arranged for a suitable contractor and we can continue to assist with your project.
+Once you have the detailed construction information, have been through the tendering and arranged for a suitable contractor, we can continue to assist with your project.